tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/3/LessonPlan.md

   * **Answer:** List data structure

-* If I wanted to add an object to a row after the row object has been declared, can I?
+* Can I add an object to a row after the row object has been declared?

-  * **Answer:** Yes, the row `append` function can be used to insert the new object
+  * **Answer:** Yes, the row `append` function can be used to insert the new object.

 * Why do extensions have to be specified when working with **Panel**?